-Figure 2: Trends in Monthly Power and Natural Gas Prices Second Quarter, 2014 - 2017
+Figure 2: Trends in Monthly Power and Natural Gas Prices Third Quarter, 2014 - 2017

 As the figure shows, power prices have generally been correlated with natural gas prices over time.
-Power prices increased from the second quarter of 2016, but remained highly correlated with relatively stable natural gas prices as expected.
-Our evaluation of wholesale electricity prices in the Duke region does raise concerns for May 17 and 18, which we evaluate further below.
+However, power prices decreased from the second quarter of 2016 even as average natural gas prices remained unchanged.
+Our evaluation of wholesale electricity prices in the Duke region does raise concerns for September 25, which we evaluate further below.